statsig-io/statuspage/README.md

 ## How does it work?

-This project uses Github actions to wake up every hour and run a shell script (`health-check.sh`).
+This project uses GitHub actions to wake up every hour and run a shell script (`health-check.sh`).
 This script runs `curl` on every url in your config and appends the result of that run to a log file and commits it to the repository.
 This log is then pulled dynamically from `index.html` and displayed in a easily consumable fashion.
 You can also run that script from your own infrastructure to update the status page more often.

 ## What does it not do (yet)?